Publication Date: May 26, 2013

 This groundbreaking book:

 Darling-Hammond is the Charles E. Ducommun Professor of Education at Stanford University.
 Her books include The Flat World and Education which won the 2012 Grawemeyer Award in Education.
+She received the 2022 Yidan Prize for Education Research.

 “Darling-Hammond has given us a practical roadmap to success based on research and best practice.”